On The Effectiveness of One-Class Support Vector Machine in Different Defect Prediction Scenarios: Empirical Study Design

-Recent studies have stressed on the importance of including a baseline benchmark to assess any newly proposed prediction models \citep{d2012evaluating, sarro2018linear}.
+First and foremost, we investigate if OCSVM is able to outperform a naive baseline.
+Recent studies have stressed on the importance of including a baseline benchmark to assess any newly proposed prediction models \cite{d2012evaluating, sarro2018linear}.
 This check is essential to assess whether OCSVM is able to learn and differentiate non-defective modules from defective ones, instead of randomly classifying them.
 For this reason, we pose our first research question:

 \textbf{RQ1.
 OCSVM vs. Random}: Does OCSVM outperform a Random classifier?